portlandcodeschool/tracks/rails/tests.md

 * Be able to use authentication
 * Be able to use helper functions in views

 * 4\.
 All standards are followed.
-Should include additional aspects such as
+Should include additional aspects such as using OmniAuth or Devise to hook into an OAuth provider such as Github, a full capybara test suite, or something else extraordinary.
 * 3\.
 Most standards are followed.
+Authentication is working correctly and the user model is written to the database.
+Sessions are being used correctly.
+Unit tests are present and correct but a whole capybara suite may not be present.
 * 2\.
 Standards are attempted.
+Authentication is working but tests are missing or there is no evidence of using helpers.

 ### Section 10